3.20 Provisions, contingent liabilities and contingent assets

 Reasons for Variance in Ratios:

-#1 The increase in Debt Service Coverage ratio from 28.54 times to 40.32 times is mainly on account of increase in PAT by 19% over previous year.
+#1 The decrease in Return on Equity ratio from 22.36% to 16.46% is mainly on account of increase in Average Input Gas Cost by 13% over previous year.

-#4 The decrease in Net capital turnover ratio from 183.76 times to -135.44 times is mainly on account of decrease in average working capital over previous year.
+#2 The increase in Net capital turnover ratio from -135.44 times to 55.1 times is mainly on account of increase in average working capital over previous year.

 B The company has not advanced or loaned or invested any funds (either from borrowed funds or share premium or any other sources or kind of funds) to or in any other persons or entities, including foreign entities ("Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries”) by or on behalf of the Company; or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.